ryogrid/articles/skiplist_en.md

 - Simply put, if this method is applied to an extended Skip List (not supported concurrent access = sequential version) in which each node holds multiple entries, it can support concurrent access
   - (Note that the implementation example cited above has only one entry per node)

-### Apply the parallel access method described in the TAoMP book to the multiple-entry per node version
+### Apply the concurrent access method described in the TAoMP book to the multiple-entry per node version
 - This section focuses on the processing required to support concurrent access for the sequential version and points to be noted when supporting concurrent access
 - Fundamentals of exclusive control Design
     - Methods of exclusive control